nhuantv/tradingviewscript/README.md

 Notes: it's tradingview script simple but it's can help easy trading, You can use in forex and crypto and revise script for your idea (if you can do it).

-It's free, If you like, you can donate to us as address below:
+💥 It's free, If you like, you can donate to us as address below:

-💥 Donate to RichDadPhat.Capital:

  👉 ERC-20 Address : 0x2060513eE68fFfF1092fFE5A76844724C176c623

+💥 RichDadPhat.Capital Communication :
 + Website: https://richdadphat.capital
 + Twitter: https://twitter.com/RichDadPhat_Cap
 + Telegram channel: https://t.me/RichDadPhatCapital_Ann